Yara-ib/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack/README.md

 It saves the data into a storage to be able to retrieve it whenever needed/queried by the server, processed requests or queried by the developers or the end users depending on which data is accessible for each for sure or the granted permissions.

 ## What is the server using to communicate with the computer of the user requesting the website?
-The web server handles the HTTP requests, if those requests need further processing they’ll be routed to the application server to handle them or retrieved back from the code base if valid. (not sure of the last part).
+The web server handles the HTTP requests, if those requests need further processing they’ll be routed to the application server to handle them or retrieved back from the code base if valid.

 ## You must be able to explain what the issues are with this infrastructure: